 Core Program in Theology

-Theology core courses are two-semester sequences in which students must first take part I and then part II of the same core course (preferably with the same professor in the same academic year) to fulfill the requirement and receive core credit.
+Theology Core courses are two-semester sequences in which students must first take part I and then part II of the same core course (with the same professor in the same academic year) to fulfill the requirement and receive Core credit.

 Religious Quest courses present Christianity and at least one other world religious tradition.
 Students are strongly encouraged to take both semesters of the same Religious Quest class.
 If circumstances require switching sections, students need permission of the instructor of the spring term course and may be asked to do additional background reading and writing for the religious tradition(s) not covered in the course's first semester.

 A student may take either of these courses to fulfill the Theology requirement:

 - THEO/PHIL 1088-1089 Person and Social Responsibility I and II (for PULSE Program students only)

 - THEO/PHIL 1090-1091 Perspectives on Western Culture I and II

 The following options do not count for credit towards the theology core requirement:

 - Summer courses taken through the Office of International Programs